Victoria Sponge Cake

 - In a small bowl, toss together the flour, baking powder and salt.
 Set aside.

-- Meanwhile, whip the heavy cream, sugar and vanilla until soft to medium peaks form.
+- Meanwhile, whip the heavy cream, sugar and vanilla until medium peaks form.

 Notes

-Leftover cake can be stored wrapped up in the fridge for 2 days.
+Leftover cake can be covered and stored in the fridge for up to 3 days.

 Can I bake this in a 9 by 13 sheet pan??
 Thanks!!